Perkedel/Lah-Mboh/INSTALL.md

     - [Voxel Vehicles](https://www.doomworld.com/idgames/prefabs/vvpck1_0) from NerdKoopa.
     - [GZDoom Big City](https://www.doomworld.com/forum/topic/126802-gz_bigcity-a-gzdoom-city-sandbox-map-update-115-released-1952022/) from inkoalawetrust.
 We recommend to pick the full Map (1st dl) rather than just the prop.
     - see more on [`CREDITS.md`](CREDITS.md) section `Dependencies`
-- Launcher (Optional, but Essentially Recommended): such as [Doom Runner](https://github.com/Youda008/DoomRunner), [lcferum's fork of ZDL](https://github.com/lcferrum/qzdl).
+- Launcher (Optional, but Essentially Recommended): such as [Doom Runner](https://github.com/Youda008/DoomRunner), [lcferum's fork of ZDL](https://github.com/lcferrum/qzdl), etc etc.

 > [!IMPORTANT]
 > There are also PWADs we've preincluded for your convenience & other stuffs.
 See [`CREDITS.md`](CREDITS.md) for more info.